youreachedrahat/PPBL-2023-Token-Registry/readme.md

         - Next, the same window will request a password.
 That password corresponds to your *Personal Access Token* that you can configure in the *Profile Settings* of your GitLab account, in the section "Access Tokens".

         >Note: In the "Access Tokens" section you will generate your new *personal access token*.
 That token will start with the prefix *glpat*.
-After generated, you have to copy and keep that token in a secure way.
-You will use that token constantly.
+Once generated, you should copy it immediately and save it securely.

+    - Parcial result: if you go to your fork at GitLab and select your *working branch*, you'll see all the modifications you made.
+But, if you switch to your *main* branch, you will see that there are no modifications in that branch.
+So that, it's time to merge the modifications to the *main branch* of **your fork** (not yet to the Gimbalabs repo).

+    - Go back to your VS Code, go to the menu *Terminal* and open a *New Terminal*.

+    - In the new terminal, execute:
+        ```bash
+        git checkout main
+        ```
+    - Merge your *working branch* into your *main branch*:
+        ```bash
+        git merge working-branch
+        ```
+    - Push the changes:
+        ```bash
+        git push
+        ```